StratusLab/cimi/README.md

 -----------------------

 The code and be built via the standard maven commands.
-To build everything, execute the following from the top-level directory:
+To build everything and to run the tests, execute the following from the top-level directory:

     $ mvn clean install

 On machines where the `rpmbuild` command is available, the RPM package will also be generated.

+Running the full tests requires having a Couchbase server running on the build machine with administrator credentials of "admin/ADMIN4".
-If you wish to run the build without the tests, add the option `-DNO_DB_TESTS` to the above command.
+To execute the build without a Couchbase server, add the option `-DNO_DB_TESTS` to the above command.

 To run the service, you must have [Couchbase][couchbase] already installed, configured, and running.
 The CIMI server will use the `default` bucket without authentication by default.

 **NOTE**: There is a known problem with the Couchbase Java API when using Java 1.7.
 If you see failures when reading the database views, switch to a version of Java 1.6 instead.
 More details can be found in the [bug report][cb-bug].

 Feedback and Bug Reports